 But talk to us - we can give you all the support you need, and we'll help you get there if this contract type is your preferred choice.

 - You need to have low access costs to this market from the retailer that provides the least cost access fees.
 We can help with this.

-- You need to be on this option for at least three years.
+- You need to be on this option for at least five years.
 Why?
 Because you may get a bad year when lake levels are low, transmission lines break down, generators break down, etc. These are the business risks that translate into higher prices - sometimes VERY high prices.
-But, on the average, it will be cheaper than being on a fixed-term supply contract for that period or longer.
+But, on the average, it may be cheaper than being on a fixed-term supply contract for that period or longer.